G™The Seventy Maxims Of Maximally Effective Machine Learning Engineers

 33. If you’re logging metrics, you’re being audited.

-34. If you’re seeing NaN, you need a smaller learning rate.
+34. If you’re leaving GPUs unused, you need a bigger model.

 35. That which does not break your model has made a suboptimal adversarial example.